Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/basics-and-workflow.md

 while for 5.1 something in the neighbourhood of 320-384 kbps should be OK.
 `--vbr` sets the encoding mode to Variable Bitrate, while `--ignorelength` does the same thing as in qaac.

-Encoding stream piped from ffmpeg works the same as for previous encoders—just replace the input file name with a hyphen:
+Encoding stream piped from ffmpeg works the same as for previous encoders—just replace the input filename with a hyphen:
 ```
 ffmpeg -i "input.dts" -acodec pcm_s24le -f wav - | opusenc --bitrate 160 --vbr --ignorelength - "output.opus"
 ```